rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-30-rust-ffi-ci.md

   - cargo test -- "tests::"
 ```

-I explicitly avoided `sudo` to ensure this runs in a [containerized environment](https://docs.travis-ci.com/user/reference/overview/#Virtualization-environments).
+I explicitly avoid `sudo` to enable a [containerized environment](https://docs.travis-ci.com/user/reference/overview/#Virtualization-environments).
 In particular, using [`addons: apt:`](https://docs.travis-ci.com/user/installing-dependencies/#installing-packages-on-container-based-infrastructure) to install packages instead of `sudo apt-get install`.

-Passing `-- "tests::"` to filter out bindgen's tests when run `cargo test`.
+Use `-- "tests::"` with `cargo test` to filter out bindgen's tests.
 One of those tests fails on Travis for some reason.

 This build completes quickly; takes just over 2 minutes while Appveyor takes more than 4 (mostly to install clang/llvm).